-Aixplorer® is suitable for use in the following environment.
+Aixplorer® Ultimate is suitable for use in the following environment.
 The user must assure that it is used only in the electromagnetic environment as specified.

-Emission Test Compliance Electromagnetic environment - guidance RF Emission CISPR 11 Group 1 Aixplorer® uses RF energy only for its internal function.
+Emission Test Compliance Electromagnetic environment - guidance RF Emission CISPR 11 Group 1 Aixplorer® Ultimate uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF Emission CISPR 11 Class A Aixplorer® is suitable for Harmonic emission IEC 61000-3-2 Class A use in all establishments other than domestic and those directly Voltage fluctuation/Flicker emissions IEC 61000-3-3 Complies connected to the public low-voltage power supply network that supplies buildings used for domestic purposes.
+RF Emission CISPR 11 Class A Aixplorer® Ultimate Harmonic emission IEC 61000-3-2 Class A is suitable for use in all establishments other than domestic and those directly Voltage fluctuation/Flicker emissions IEC 61000-3-3 Complies connected to the public low-voltage power supply network that supplies buildings used for domestic purposes.

-Aixplorer® with its peripherals should not be used adjacent to or stacked with other electrical equipment.
+Aixplorer® Ultimate with its peripherals should not be used adjacent to or stacked with other electrical equipment.

-If the use of adjacent or stacked electrical equipment is necessary, verify the normal operation of Aixplorer® and its peripherals.
+If the use of adjacent or stacked electrical equipment is necessary, verify the normal operation of Aixplorer® Ultimate and its peripherals.